SimplyBuilt/SimonSays/README.md

 - `authorize_resource(resource, *roles)`: Authorize resource for given roles
-- `find_and_authorize(resource, *roles)`: Find a resource and then try authorize it for the given roles
+- `find_and_authorize(resource, *roles)`: Find a resource and then try authorize it for the given roles.
+If successful, the resource is assigned to an instance variable

 When find resources, the `default_authorization_scope` is used.
 It can be customized on a per-controller basis.
 For example: